-My principle is "First do no harm" and using the least intrusive method available (LIMA).
+My principle is "First do no harm" - using the least intrusive method available (LIMA).
 I'm a passionate advocate for modern science-based dog training methods using positive reinforcement.
 Using rewards such as treats or toys works extremely well.
 Your dog learns fast and will be keen and happy to do what you want him to do.
-I want to help you build a great relationship with your dog and for your dog to be well behaved because he wants to not because he’s afraid of the consequences.
+I want to help you build a great relationship with your dog and for your dog to be well behaved because he wants to not because he’s afraid of the consequences if he doesn’t.

 I am a vocal opponent of aversive, dominance-based training techniques, which may result in 'quick fixes' but I believe will ultimately cause more long-term harm than good while damaging the owner-dog relationship.

 My first step in behaviour consultations is usually looking at ways we can set up the environment to prevent the dog from rehearsing the unwanted behaviour in the first place.
 Then we can identify what we want the dog to do instead, and train and reinforce the alternative behaviour.

 Animals, especially dogs, have been my passion for most of my life.
 For many years, while working in my ‘official’ career of Public Relations and Web Communications, I kept my connection with dogs through training my own dogs, volunteering at the SPCA and local dog training clubs, and helping other dog owners with training and behaviour advice.